-Nonprofits, Are You Reporting Special Events Correctly?April 12, 2018
+Nonprofits, Are You Reporting Special Events Correctly?July 15, 2021

 Hosting an auction, gala, marathon, golf event?
 While fundraising is an integral part of many nonprofits’ finances, accounting for these events sometimes proves to be challenging—Learn how to accurately report special events here.

-Many organizations host special events to raise money to support their mission, but is your organization reporting these events properly?
+Many organizations host special events to raise money to support their mission, but is your organization reporting these events correctly?

-There are different reporting requirements for financial statement purposes, for tax reporting purposes (Form 990, Schedule G), and to the donor (quid pro quo contributions).
-We will be doing a series on each of these topics to help ensure you are meeting these requirements.
+There are different reporting requirements for financial statement purposes, tax reporting purposes (Form 990, Schedule G), and donor (quid pro quo contributions).
+We will be doing a series on each of these topics to help ensure you meet these requirements.

 We will start the series with reporting special events in the financial statements and follow up with donor/quid pro quo contributions then tax reporting requirements.